 A sauna blanket is a sleeping bag-like contraption that uses infrared rays to heat the body.
 According to Higher Dose, the sauna blanket elevates the body’s thermal energy, enhances deep relaxation, promotes glowing skin, and improves circulation.
 Unlike a traditional infrared sauna—that’s basically like a small box with glass walls and a wooden bench you sit on—that offers full-spectrum infrared rays, the sauna blanket offers far-infrared rays, which, according to the brand, may help deliver a deep detoxifying sweat and allow your body to push out heavy metals and increase your heart rate.

-What Are the Benefits of the Higher Dose Sauna Blanket?
+What Are the Benefits of Infrared Sauna Blankets?

 - Enhances deep relaxation